Don't Let Go the Coat: Music video

 A music video for the song was produced in black and white, featuring the band and keyboardist John Bundrick playing onstage.
-The video played twice on MTV's first day of broadcast on August 1, 1981 as the 50th and 116th video to air on the channel.
-The Who made the video on the same set as their videos for "You Better You Bet" and "Another Tricky Day."
+The video played twice on MTV's first day of broadcast on 1 August 1981 as the 50th and 116th video to air on the channel.
+The Who made the video on the same set as their videos for "You Better You Bet" and "Another Tricky Day".

 Critical reception

-Record World described the chorus as "nifty", Townsend's guitar solo as "tasteful" and Roger Daltrey's lead vocal as "gentle."
+Record World described the chorus as "nifty", Townshend's guitar solo as "tasteful" and Roger Daltrey's lead vocal as "gentle".

 John Atkins acknowledges that the song is melodic, but claims that it is bland and notes that it has less energy than "You Better You Bet".
 Grantley and Parker, while praising the "pristine production" by Bill Szymczyk, note that the song "never really gets out of first gear."
 Chris Charlesworth asserts that lead vocalist Roger Daltrey's bravado is ill-suited to the song's confession of inadequacy and unworthiness.
 Erlewine, however, claims that "Don't Let Go the Coat" is "one of [Townshend's] better odes to Meher Baba."

 Other releases

 "Don't Let Go the Coat" was included on The Ultimate Collection compilation album in some countries in 2002.
 A promotional video of the song appeared on Who's Better, Who's Best in 1988.
 A live video performance from 1981 was included on the DVD set Thirty Years of Maximum R&B Live.
-Townshend released a version of "Don't Let Go the Coat," with himself on lead vocals, on his compilation album Another Scoop (1987).
-Spin favorably contrasted this version with that of the Who, noting in particular Townshend's "newfound rock exuberance."
+Townshend released a version of "Don't Let Go the Coat", with himself on lead vocals, on his compilation album Another Scoop (1987).
+Spin favorably contrasted this version with that of the Who, noting in particular Townshend's "newfound rock exuberance".